 Menstrual Cups: Study Finds They're Safe To Use — And People Like Them

-Stroll down the menstrual products aisle of your neighborhood drug store and you'll see a dizzying array of disposable pads and tampons in dozens of brands, shapes, colors and sizes.
+Stroll down the menstrual products aisle of your neighborhood drugstore, and you'll see a dizzying array of disposable pads and tampons in dozens of brands, shapes, colors and sizes.

 Tucked away on one of the shelves, you might see a lesser-known option: the reusable menstrual cup.